CaitlynRepo/Data-Analysis/README.md

 **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib.

-### Exploratory Data Analysis on Zomato Dataset
+### 3. Exploratory Data Analysis on Zomato Dataset
 **Code:** ['Exploratory Data Analysis on Zomato Dataset'](https://github.com/CaitlynRepo/Python/blob/main/Exploratory%20Data%20Analysis%20Project%20on%20Zomato%20Dataset.ipynb)
 **Description:** Zomato is one of the largest Indian restaurant aggregator and food delivery companies.
 This project aims to perform EDA on the dataset to answer business questions using Python libraries such as Numpy, Pandas and Matplotlib **Technology:** Python, Pandas, Numpy, Seaborn, Matplotlib.

-### House Price Predictions Using Simple Machine Learning Models
+### 4. House Price Predictions Using Simple Machine Learning Models
 **Code:** ['House Price Predictions Using Machine Learning Models'](https://github.com/CaitlynRepo/Python/blob/main/House%20Price%20Prediction%20Project/House_Price_Prediction_ML_Project.ipynb)
 **Description:** The dataset contains 79 independent variables that can affect a house's selling price.
 This project targets to build simple Regression models using Decision Tree and Random Forest to predict a house with different features for a new input.
 **Technology:** Python, Numpy, Pandas, Decision Tree, Random Forest

+### 5. Hackerrank Python Practice Problems